-- Use of a moon pool requires regular monitoring while open to the water column and if a vessel is not underway.
-Regular monitoring means 24-hour video monitoring with hourly recurring checks for at least five minutes of the video feed, or hourly recurring visual checks of the moon pool for at least five minutes by a dedicated crew observer with no other tasks during that short visual check. - If water conditions are such that observers are unable to see within a meter of the surface, operations requiring the lowering or retrieval of equipment through the moon pool must be conducted at a rate that will minimize potential harm to protected species. - Moon pools with hull doors should attempt to keep doors closed when no activity is occurring within the moon pool, unless the safety of crew or vessel require otherwise.
+- MOON POOL MONITORING AND MEASURES: The requirements below must be followed for any activities entailing use of the moon pool, except under circumstances when complying with these requirements would put the safety of the vessel or crew at risk.
+If any protected species (i.e. species protected under the Endangered Species Act and/or Marine Mammal Protection Act) is detected in the moon pool, you are required to follow the appropriate procedures described in the Reporting Requirements in your plan approval. - Use of a moon pool requires regular monitoring while open to the water column and if a vessel is not underway.
+Regular monitoring means 24-hour video monitoring with hourly recurring checks for at least five minutes of the video feed, or hourly recurring visual checks of the moon pool for at least five minutes by a dedicated crew observer with no other tasks during that short visual check. - If water conditions are such that observers are unable to see within a meter of the surface, operations requiring the lowering or retrieval of equipment through the moon pool must be conducted at a rate that will minimize potential harm to protected species. - Where the moon pools have hull doors, the operator(s) should keep the doors closed as much as reasonably practicable when no activity is occurring within the moon pool, unless the safety of crew or vessel require otherwise.
 This will prevent protected species from entering the confined area during periods of non-activity.

-Movement of the Vessel (Without Closed Hull Door) and Equipment Deployment/Retrieval
+Movement of the Vessel (No Hull Door) and Equipment Deployment/Retrieval

-- Prior to movement of the vessel and/or deployment/retrieval of equipment, the moon pool must be monitored continuously for a minimum of 30 minutes, by a dedicated crew observer with no other tasks, to ensure no individual protected species is present in the moon pool area. - If a protected species is observed in the moon pool prior to movement of the vessel, the vessel must not be moved and equipment must not be deployed or retrieved, to the extent practicable.
+- Prior to movement of the vessel and/or deployment/retrieval of equipment, the moon pool must be monitored continuously for a minimum of 30 minutes, by a dedicated crew observer with no other tasks, to ensure no individual protected species is present in the moon pool area. - If a protected species is observed in the moon pool prior to movement of the vessel, the vessel must not be moved and equipment must not be deployed or retrieved, except for human safety considerations.
 If the observed animal leaves the moon pool, the operator may commence activities.
-If the observed animal remains in the moon pool contact BSEE prior to planned movement of the vessel according to reporting requirements (see below under Reporting of Observations of Protected Species within an Enclosed Moon Pool). - Should a protected species be observed in a moon pool prior to activity commencement (including lowering or retrieval of equipment), recovery of the animal or other actions specific to the scenario may be required to prevent interaction with the animal.
-Operators must not take such action except at the direction of, and after contact with, NMFS (see Reporting Requirements below).
+If the observed animal remains in the moon pool contact BSEE prior to planned movement of the vessel according to reporting requirements (see Reporting Requirements under Reporting of Observations of Protected Species within an Enclosed Moon Pool). - Should a protected species be observed in a moon pool prior to activity commencement (including lowering or retrieval of equipment), recovery of the animal or other actions specific to the scenario may be required to prevent interaction with the animal.
+If protected species are observed during activity, only reporting is required (see Reporting Requirements). - Operators must not take such action except at the direction of, and after contact with, NMFS (see Reporting Requirements).